TripleSpeeder/StandingOrderDapp/README.md

 documentation.

 ## Deployed contract addresses
-At the moment the stors dapp is only available on Ropsten.
+At the moment the stors dapp is only available on Ropsten test network.
-* Ropsten address of Factory contract: 0x70a10e7acab0811aeb34d4a7d25d6e014f88d8d4
+* Ropsten address of Factory contract: [0x70a10e7acab0811aeb34d4a7d25d6e014f88d8d4](https://ropsten.etherscan.io/address/0x70a10e7acab0811aeb34d4a7d25d6e014f88d8d4)

+#License
+This code is licensed under the [MIT License](LICENSE.txt).